raikkon88/btt/README.md

 Remember to change server_ip to the real server ip.
 And perform the mentioned actions with the users.

-## How to start or stop pi server.

-If you have stopped pi and you want to start it only do the next steps :

-1 - Open a terminal
-2 - Tip the next commands in that order

-    cd ~/btt/
-    cd bttenv/
-    source bin/activate
-    cd ..
-    python manage.py runserver 0.0.0.0:8000

-3 -  Now you can access to http://<ip>:8000 and see the result.

-## Connect to the raspberry once installed from ssh

-To connect to raspberry using ssh protocol please follow the next steps.

 ###From Windows :